helgoboss/helgobox/doc/user-guide.md

   bread and butter of ReaLearn.
 However, there's another interesting compartment: "Controller mappings".
 In a nutshell, this compartment lets you define which hardware controllers you have at your disposal and which control elements they have.
 Learn more about that feature in section "Controller mappings".
-- **Compartment preset:** This shows the list of available presets for that compartment.
-By default, this is set to "&lt;None&gt;", which means that no particular preset is active.
+- **Preset:** This is the list of available presets for that compartment.
+By default, it's set to "&lt;None&gt;", which means that no particular preset is active.
 If you select a preset in this list, its corresponding mappings will be loaded and immediately get active.
 In the *controller mappings* compartment, this list will essentially represent the list of available hardware controller presets.
 A few are shipped with ReaLearn itself